The Truth About Navigating Chronic Pain in Relationships

 Thanks for reading Can We Talk?, a sex and relationships column that aims to tackle the burning questions about sex, dating, relationships, and breakups that you’re too afraid to ask your partner — or maybe even your besties.
-Last time, relationship therapist Moraya Seeger DeGeare, LMFT, helped a reader whose Pelvic Floor Dysfunction was complicating their sex life.
-This week, we heard from Refinery29 readers about navigating chronic pain in their relationships.
-Do you have a dilemma or question you’d like to see answered as part of a future Can We Talk?
-Submit it here or send us an email at CanWeTalk@Refinery29.com.
+Last time, relationship therapist Moraya Seeger DeGeare, helped a reader whose Pelvic Floor Dysfunction was complicating their sex life.
+This time, we heard from Refinery29 readers about navigating chronic pain in their relationships.

+Content warning: This article discusses suicide and sexual assault in a way that could be distressing to some readers.

 Advertisement